Earn up to 3.35% APY2. No account fees. No minimum balances.

 What can property management software do for landlords?

-There are software solutions that assist private landlords with expense management, rent collection, cash flow insights, and tenant monitoring.
+The best property management software helps landlords with expense management, rent collection, cash flow insights, and tenant monitoring.
 Without charging a fee, this custom financial technology was developed to help independent landlords to bypass the need to hire property management companies and handle the details themselves.

 Historically, property owners and independent landlords have wanted to manage everything themselves, but the business prowess that management companies brought was just out of reach.
 Now, with new software products like Baselane, private landlords can access powerful tools that can match and even exceed the efficiencies available from companies, benefiting themselves and the tenants alike.